astrotime/timenomad_app/collections/_posts/2022-10-13-when-the-moon-nodes-turn-direct.md

 description: Alternating retrograde and direct movement of the Moon Nodes reveals polarity of the flow of time.
 Symbolism behind the transiting nodes.
 Interpreting direct lunar nodes in natal astrological charts.
 categories: posts astrology philosophy
 comments: true
+# App feed
+app:
+  scope:
+  present: must
+  title: When the Moon Nodes turn direct
+  description: Exploring polarity of the flow of time.
 # Extra info for structured data
 schema:
   images: